ClimateMind/climatemind-backend/docs/contribute/how-to-update-docs/documentation/README.md

 ## GitBook

 We are using [GitBook](https://gitbook.com/) to manage `.md` files but it's acceptable to change `.md` files directly using your IDE or GitHub.
-GitBook config is `.gitbook.yml` located in the root directory.
-Table of content `SUMMARY.md` located in the docs folder.